-A professional will ensure your flat roof is maintained properly by removing dirt as well as debris from the roof, drain sand gutters regularly.
+A professional will ensure your flat roof is maintained properly by removing dirt as well as debris, drain sand gutters regularly.

 It’s important to appreciate that unless your flat roof has been designed specifically for use as an outdoor area, then it’s probably going to be fragile when someone stands on it.
 This may affect the rain run-off and create punctures and blistering.

-Maintenance also extends to areas around the flat roof, so you will need to cut back overhanging branches to avoid damage and blockage from fallen leaves.
+Maintenance also extends to areas around the covering, so you will need to cut back overhanging branches to avoid damage and blockage from fallen leaves.

 - Bad weather

-As mentioned earlier, you will have to check for any flat roof damage after poor weather, particularly after snow and ensure it is cleared away carefully.
-Snow can cause significant damage and if water or snow freezes, there when it thaws it’s liable to split the roof surface.
+As mentioned earlier, you will have to check for any damage after poor weather, particularly after snow and ensure it is cleared away carefully.
+Snow can cause significant damage and if water or snow freezes, there when it thaws it’s liable to split the surface.